ofirgall/dotfiles/README.md

 ---

 ## TODO Takes time
-* nvim-git - neogit or vgit + diffview?
 * create/attach - to the same session when connecting to remote
 * tmux-go - different repo
 * tmux-go - close workspace